Piecewise geodesic Jordan curves I: weldings, explicit computations, and Schwarzian derivatives: Introduction

 \section{Introduction}

-In this paper, we introduce a class of Jordan curves on the Riemann sphere and begin a systematic study of their geometric function theoretic aspects, including explicit constructions and computations.
 We call a Jordan curve $\gamma=\cup_{j=1}^n \gamma_j\subset \wC = \mathbb C \cup\{\infty\}$ {\it piecewise geodesic} if each {\it edge} $\gamma_j$ is a hyperbolic geodesic in the simply connected domain $\wC\smallsetminus(\gamma\smallsetminus \gamma_j)$.
-Piecewise geodesic curves arise naturally as minimizers of a certain functional related to Loewner theory and Weil-Petersson geometry, and we explore these connections in our companion paper \cite{MRW}.
-This type of geodesic property was motivated by a question of Wendelin Werner, and was also studied in \cite{peltola_wang} for the configuration of several disjoint chords in a simply connected domain and in \cite{bonk2021canonical} for the case of two disjoint arcs on $\wC$.
+Piecewise geodesic curves which are also $C^1$ arise naturally as minimizers of a certain functional related to Loewner theory and the Weil--Petersson metric on the universal Teichm\"uller space, and we explore these connections in our companion paper \cite{MRW}.
+In this paper, we focus on their geometric function-theoretic aspects, including explicit constructions of geodesic pairs and computations of the Schwarzian derivatives of the uniformization map.

+This type of geodesic property was motivated by a question of Wendelin Werner, and was also studied in \cite{peltola_wang} for the configuration of several disjoint chords in a simply connected domain and in \cite{bonk2021canonical} for the case of two disjoint arcs in $\wC$.

-It is natural to ask if piecewise geodesic Jordan curves consist of geodesics for the hyperbolic metric of a punctured sphere (with punctures at the endpoints of the $\g_j$, called {\it vertices}).
-In Lemma \ref{circle} we show that this is only the case if $\g$ is a circle.
+It is natural to ask if the piecewise geodesic Jordan curves consist of geodesics for the hyperbolic metric of a punctured sphere (with punctures at the endpoints of the $\g_j$, called {\it vertices}).
+In Lemma \ref{circle}, we show that this is only the case if $\g$ is a circle.